By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Genetics is a risk factor for mental illness.

 NIMH (National Institute of Mental Health reported some time back (2008,) that there appears to be a genetic risk factor for BPD.
 This study found that a particular mutation on chromosome nine created an increased risk for BPD.
-At some point in the human past, the characteristics we think of Borderline traits may have been helpful in certain situations.
+At some point in the human past, the characteristics we think of as Borderline traits may have been helpful in certain situations.

 Experience has made any one research report linking a particular chromosome and a disorder highly suspect.
 It would be nice if this study were correct and we could do a simple test for BPD, but with other disorders, we find that it is not one gene or chromosome that creates mental illness.
 It is the influences of several or a combination of large numbers of the many possible genes that result in an increased risk.

 In this study, the contribution of genetics was 40%.
-Meaning that environment contributed the other 60% or put another way, your relationships and experiences increase the risk of developing BPD 150% as much as your genetics.
+Meaning that the environment contributed the other 60% or put another way, your relationships and experiences increase the risk of developing BPD 150% as much as your genetics.

 The environment can increase the risk for Borderline Personality Disorder.